SpitfireGG/cerebro/README.md

-## RTUI_chatbot
+## garlic
 ---

-This is my fun little TUI project in GO for interacting with LLM models in the terminal
+This is my fun little tui project in GO for interacting with LLM models in the terminal